Veterans Programming

 -

 The combination of completing meaningful work and engaging with a cohort of Veterans focused on a common goal is what makes the VFC program so impactful.
-It contains the mission, structure, camaraderie and sense of professional and personal purpose that is critical to helping current-era Veterans transition for a successful career in the military to a successful career back at home.
+It contains the mission, structure, camaraderie and sense of professional and personal purpose that is critical to helping current-era Veterans transition from a successful career in the military to a successful career back at home.

 Veteran Fire Corps programs are supported by private-public partnerships with conservation corps, land management agencies and the Corporation for National and Community Service.
 Conservation Legacy partners with the US Forest Service, the National Park Service, the Bureau of Land Management, the Nature Conservancy and others to bring the Veterans Fire Corps to fruition.